bitfactory-software/anyxx/docs/any++ as typeclass main.md

-\page main Any++, C++0x Concepts, Rust traits, Haskell type classes
+\page main Any++, C++0x Concepts, Rust Traits, Haskell Type Classes

-This Article shows, how Any++ has envolved into a type class system, and how it compares to C++0x Concepts, Rust traits, and Haskell type classes.
+This Article shows, how the library Any++ has envolved into a type class system, and how it compares to C++0x Concepts, Rust traits, and Haskell type classes.

 To illustrate the concept, we will use the "Hello World" of type classes, the "Monoid", as an example.

-We will see how close we are to checked templates in C++23 and that full checked templates are only one small(?) proposal away to get into C++29.
+Steve Dovney's work on "Concept Maps using C++23 Library Tech" clears the way for us to show how Any++ can close the last usability gaps for Concept Maps and bring us a good aproximisation of checked templates in C++23.

+We will finish with a look into an onging ISO C++ proposal, which when accepted, get us to full checked templates.

 - \subpage subpage1
 - \subpage subpage2